 - Sign you out of the participating app or service to help secure your account

 Manage Cross-Account Protection

-If you no longer want to use an app or service that’s participating in Cross-Account Protection, you can remove its access to your account.
+If you no longer want to use a third-party app or service that's participating in Cross-Account Protection, you can remove its access to your account.

-Once you remove access from a participating app or service:
+Once you remove access from a third-party app or service, the app:

-- It will get a final notification that the connection has been stopped.
+- Gets a final notification that the connection stopped.

-- It will no longer receive security reports for your Google Account.
+- No longer receives security reports for your Google Account.